On the security relevance of weights in deep learning: Empirical Evaluation

 \subsection{Soft Knockout Attack}

-For the soft knockout attack (cf.\ \cref{sec:soft-knockout}), we control the size of the split of the small and large values of the weight matrices in order to not knock out all the neurons at once.
+For the soft knockout attack, we control the size of the split between small and large values of the weight matrices in order not to knock out all the neurons at once.
 The experiments show that this gives little control over the performance of a network: On fully connected networks, training either fails entirely, or the network achieves normal accuracy (however after a larger number of epochs).
-These results might be interpreted in the following way: As soon as the networks have some non-vanishing chance of updating the weights (which is the idea of soft knockout), they can recover from the bad initialization.
+We conclude that as soon as the networks have some non-vanishing chance of updating the weights (which is the idea of a soft knockout), they can recover from the bad initialization.

-We first present the results on small networks (in our case for the Credit and Spam tasks) in \cref{fig::bleedingSmall}.
-Even with $r = 0.45$ we observe little effect.
-For the credit data we find some networks with decreased accuracy.
-In general, however, the accuracy remains similar and even improves in some cases on the spam data.
-The training time does increase on average, however.

-As an example for larger fully connected architectures, we plot the results on Fashion-MNIST in \cref{fig::bleeding_details}.
+We plot the results on Fashion-MNIST in Figure~\ref{fig::bleeding_details}.
 We depict the results for $r=0.2$ and $r=0.25$.
 A parameter $r>0.3$ leads to complete failure to learn: all accuracies are equivalent to guessing.
 We observe that networks that perform as good as random guess usually perform best in their first iteration, and do not improve during training or more concretely, they do not train at all.
-This is visible as well for $r=0.25$ and hence in the upper plot of \cref{fig::bleeding_details}.
+This is visible as well for $r=0.25$ and hence in the upper plot of Figure~\ref{fig::bleeding_details}.
 We picked Fashion-MNIST to illustrate this, although it occurs in general.
 For slightly lower $r=0.2$, however, most seeds achieve baseline accuracy.
-Once again the training time is increased on average, as visible in \cref{fig::bleeding_details}.
+Once again the training time is increased on average, as visible in Figure~\ref{fig::bleeding_details}.

 We finally apply an adapted version of the soft knockout attack to a convolutional network on CIFAR10.
-The results are presented in \cref{fig::bleeding_cifar}.
-We set in every second (uneven) layer to $r=0.2$, otherwise to $0.5$ We compare between applying softening to only one filter or to sixteen filters (the latter means half of the available filters).
-In contrast to the results for fully connected networks, we do observe a reasonable decrease in the best achieved accuracy.
-This accuracy is typically reached at the beginning of the training, which means that the networks actually get worse during training instead of converging to a good configuration.
+We set in every second (uneven) layer to $r=0.2$, otherwise to $0.5$.
+We compare between applying softening to only one filter or to sixteen filters (the latter means half of the available filters).
+In contrast to the results for fully connected networks, we do observe a reasonable decrease in the best achieved accuracy, which is now less than 50\%.
+This accuracy is typically reached at the beginning of the training, meaning that the networks actually get worse during training instead of converging to a good configuration.
+We also ran the experiments on very small datasets confirming the our results in the appendix.